 For those seeking the best possible sound you can get from a record player at the relatively affordable end of the spectrum, look no further.
-In our testing the Pro-Ject Debut Carbon really delivered on the promise of hi-fi sound, delivering the best base, sharpest high end, and the most crisp overall clarity of all the models we tested.
-Just remember that the Debut Carbon doesn't have a built-in preamp, so you'll have to factor an extra $80 or so into the price if you don't already have a preamp.
+In our testing the Pro-Ject Debut Carbon really delivered on the promise of hi-fi sound, offering the best bass, sharpest high end, and the crispest overall clarity of all the models we tested.
+Just remember that the Debut Carbon doesn't have a built-in preamp, so you'll have to factor an extra $80 or so into the price if you don't already have one.
 We got great sound out of this turntable using this preamp.
 If you don't want to deal with the extra logistics of an external preamp, then the the Audio-Technica AT-LP120BK-USB, is a great choice.
 It sounds nearly as good as the Debut Carbon, has everything you need built-in, and is significantly less expensive.

 Pro-Ject Debut Carbon Review